 We believe that there are many alternatives available to satisfy our desire to see, or learn about, these amazing creatures.
 Responsible whale and dolphin watching opportunities are close to Arizona, where dolphins can be viewed swimming free in their natural environment.
 Technology, such as virtual and augmented reality, provides us with a myriad of options and potential to immerse ourselves in creative learning opportunities.
 Many species are appreciated, respected, and protected in their natural homes without confining them to captive environments.

-On August 16th, the Animal Defense League of Arizona and the Animal Welfare Institute launched a digital campaign aimed at discouraging the public from buying tickets to attractions that exploit captive dolphins.
+Animal Defense League of Arizona and the Animal Welfare Institute have launched a digital campaign aimed at discouraging the public from buying tickets to attractions that exploit captive dolphins.
 Learn more

 What You Can Do